lsrodri/VHMatch/README.md

 The contained "source code" (i.e., Python scripts and Jupyter Notebooks) of this work is made available under the terms of [GNU GPLv3](./LICENSE).
 They are fully available also in the [Open Science Framework](https://).

-Copyright &copy; 2023.
-[Cluster of Excellence Matters of Activity](https://www.matters-of-activity.de/).
-All rights reserved.

 ## Citing the Paper and Application

 Below are the BibTex entries to cite the paper and data set.